 2. EAT MORE FRESH FOOD

-Enzymes are proteins that assist in cellular activity and metabolism in the body, enabling us to digest and assimilate the foods that we eat, so that the body can absorb the nutrients and get rid of the waste.
-When eaten in the right combination (as explained by nutritionist Lauren Talbot), raw foods quickly nourish and leave the body, without requiring too much energy.”
+Enzymes are proteins that assist in cellular activity and metabolism in the body.
+They enable us to digest and assimilate the foods that we eat, so that the body can absorb the nutrients and get rid of the waste.
+When eaten in the right combination (as explained by nutritionist Lauren Talbot), raw foods quickly nourish and leave the body, without requiring too much energy.

 3. EXERCISE DAILY